khoitnm/language-note/README.md

 - compositions: the entities which form the parent entity.
 The compositions cannot exist without the parent.
 E.g. Expression is composed of SenseGroups, Senses, Examples.
 - relations / related entities: the entities which are related to another entity.
 E.g. Topic is related to Categories, Expressions, SenseGroups, Senses, Examples, Questions, AnswerResult

+## LessonLearn
+### UI/UX:
+Only saving when clicking the save button.
+Don't save when loosing focus because it will make the code is very complicated and need so much manual handling methods.
+For example: saving when losing focus on expressions, on senseGroups, on senses, on examples...

+### Difficulty with Neo4j:
+Don't remove old data when remove that item from the list.